uladz-zubrycki/Reseed/readme.md

 This is how it's supposed to be used:
 - you describe the state of database needed for your tests;
 - you initialize database prior to running any tests, so that Reseed is able to do its magic;
-- you restore data to the previous state in between of the test runs, so that you're sure that each test has the same data to operate on;
+- you insert, delete or restore data to the previous state in between of the test runs, so that you're sure that each test has the same data to operate on;
 - you clean database after running the tests.

 As simple as that.